-The Sky Team Lounge at Dubai Airport is a huge lounge at more than 960 square meters in size.
+The Sky Team Lounge at Dubai Airport is a huge lounge of more than 960 m² in size.
 The look is contemporary yet relaxed.
-Located in Concourse D, the lounge comes with refreshments and shower facilities, as well as bar services, TVs, and a well-stocked selection of newspapers and magazines.
-You also get free Wi-Fi and magazines as well as a children’s play area.
+Located in Concourse D, the lounge has refreshments and shower facilities, bar services, TVs, and a well-stocked selection of newspapers and magazines.
+You also get free Wi-Fi, magazines, and a children’s play area.

 First and Business Class passengers of Aeroflot, AirFrance, China Eastern, Kenya Airways, KLM, Korean Air, MEA, and Saudi Airlines can access this lounge.

 Whatever your airline or class of travel, you can relax in style at Marhaba’s lounges, located in every Terminal at DXB.
 With locations across Terminals 1, 2, and 3, the Marhaba Lounge Dubai is the most accessible Dubai airport lounge.
 Hot and cold food is available in the buffet area, drinks to help yourself, and full bar service.

 The fully-equipped Business Center provides complimentary Wi-Fi, while the Marhaba Lounge offers an exclusive Meet & Assist service.
 This unique service provides a speedy clearance through arrivals or departures to help with transfers, baggage, and family travel, ensuring a swift, smooth, and safe passage through the airport.

 You can access the Marhaba lounges using your Priority Pass.